RGC Governance

 is used as an umbrella term for all activities.

-The Responsible Gambling Council of Canada (RGCC) is the parent company and the legal entity for research and evaluation activities in all jurisdictions, as well as for the delivery of programs and services outside of Ontario.
-It also delivers the RG Check Accreditation Program for land-based and online, and RG Plus Inc. (RG+) our advisory services which provides services globally, across all lines of business including sports and race betting, online betting and gambling, lottery retail and venue-based operations like casinos, pubs, and clubs.
-RGCC is incorporated under the Canada Corporations Act.
+The Responsible Gambling Council of Canada (RGCC) is the parent company and the legal entity for our Research & Advisory Services.
+This business unit includes our research and evaluation activities in all jurisdictions, as well as for the delivery of programs and services outside of Ontario.
+It also includes our Discovery brand, which runs a number of thought leadership initiatives including our annual Discovery Conference.
+In addition, RGCC provides advisory services globally, across all lines of business including sports and race betting, online betting and gambling, lottery retail and value-based operations like casinos, pubs, and clubs.
+RGCC also delivers the RG Check Accreditation Program for land-based and online gaming operators.

-The Responsible Gambling Council (Ontario) is the legal entity that delivers programs and services in Ontario funded through the Ministry of Health and Long-Term Care and that operates the annual Discovery Conference.
-RGC(O) also independently operates PlaySmart Centres in Ontario, with funding from the Ontario Lottery and Gaming Corporation (OLG).
-It is incorporated under the Ontario Corporations Act and has charitable status from the Canada Revenue Agency.
+The Responsible Gambling Council (Ontario) is the legal entity that delivers programs and services in Ontario funded through the Ministry of Health.
+RGC(O) also independently operates the PlaySmart Centres in Ontario, with funding from the Ontario Lottery and Gaming Corporation (OLG).

 • Registered Charities